Quasi-Isometric Embeddings of Symmetric Spaces: Rigidity

 \subsection{Proof of rigidity results}

-Our main rigidity theorem follows almost immediately from the preceding.
+We know prove our main rigidity reslts from the results of the last section.
 First, we conclude the analogue of our rigidity results for bilipschitz embeddings of buildings:

 \begin{theorem} Let $X$ and $Y$ be buildings of equal rank.
-If there is a bilipschitz embedding of $X$ in $Y$ then there is a linear embedding of their Coxeter systems.
-Further, if all such pattern embeddings which $K$-quasi-conformal are conformal, then all $K$-bilipschitz embeddings of $X$ in $Y$ are, up to rescaling, isometric embedding of subbuildings. \end{theorem}
+If there is a bilipschitz embedding of $X$ in $Y$ then there is a linear embedding of their Weyl chamber patterns.
+If all such pattern embeddings which $K$-quasi-conformal are conformal, then all $K$-bilipschitz embeddings of $X$ in $Y$ are, up to rescaling, isometric embedding of subbuildings. \end{theorem}